ValdikSS/GoodbyeDPI/README.md

  -s          remove space between host header and its value -f [value]  set HTTP fragmentation to value
  -e [value]  set HTTPS fragmentation to value
+ -a          additional space between Method and Request-URI (enables -s, may break sites)

- -1          enables all options, -f 2 -e 2 (most compatible mode, default) -2          enables all options, -f 2 -e 40 (better speed yet still compatible) -3          all options except HTTP fragmentation, -e 40 (even better speed) -4          all options except fragmentation (best speed)
+ -1          -p -r -s -f 2 -e 2 (most compatible mode, default) -2          -p -r -s -f 2 -e 40 (better speed yet still compatible) -3          -p -r -s -e 40 (even better speed)
+ -4          -p -r -s (best speed)
 ```

-Try to run `goodbyedpi.exe` without any arguments first.
+Try to run `goodbyedpi.exe -1 -a` first.
 If you can open blocked websites it means your ISP has DPI which can be circumvented.
-This is the slowest mode.
+This is the slowest and prone to break websites mode, but suitable for most DPI.

+Try `-1` to see if it works too.

 Then try `goodbyedpi.exe -2`.
 It should be faster for HTTPS sites.
 Mode `-3` speed ups HTTP websites.